delta-io/delta/PROTOCOL.md

 Field Name | Data Type | Description
 -|-|-
-path| String | A relative path, from the root of the table, to a file that should be added to the table. partitionValues| Map[String, String] | A map containing the partition values for this file. size| Long | The size of this file in bytes. modificationTime | Long | The time this file was created as milliseconds since the epoch. dataChange | Boolean | When `false` the file must already be present in the table or the records in the added file must be contained in one or more `remove` actions in the same version. stats | [Statistics Struct](#Per-file-Statistics) | Contains statistics (e.g., count, min/max values for columns) about the data in this file. tags | Map[String, String] | Map containing metadata about this file.
+path| String | A relative path, from the root of the table, to a file that should be added to the table partitionValues| Map[String, String] | A map containing the partition values for this file size| Long | The size of this file in bytes modificationTime | Long | The time this file was created, as milliseconds since the epoch dataChange | Boolean | When `false` the file must already be present in the table or the records in the added file must be contained in one or more `remove` actions in the same version stats | [Statistics Struct](#Per-file-Statistics) | Contains statistics (e.g., count, min/max values for columns) about the data in this file tags | Map[String, String] | Map containing metadata about this file

 The following is an example `add` action:
 ```